 Near Copper Harbor: Orchard Trail, Hunters Point Trail, Copper Harbor Loop, The Flow, Daisy Dukes, Overflow, Raptor Ridge, On The Edge, Woopidy Woo (East and West), Danimal, Flying Squirrel, Garden Brook, Jim Rooks, Bullwinkle, Cabin Life, Blue Trail, Dza Beet, Simeh, Say Hello, Chipmunk Run, Moose on the Loose, Little Loon, Dancing Bear, Red Trail above the Dancing Bear intersection, Black Bear, and Kamikaze.

-Near East Bluff: Summer School, Bluejay Picnic, Early Riser, Eh Horizon, Loam Rider, Magic Carpet, Weathertop, Whipsaw, Flo’Rion, Citrus Tech, and Dueling Banjos.
+Near East Bluff: Bluejay Picnic, Citrus Tech, Dueling Banjos, Early Riser, Eh Horizon, Flo’Rion, Loam Rider, Magic Carpet, Summer School, Thunderbolt, Weathertop, and Whipsaw.

 CHTC has been working for the past several years with the Michigan Department of Natural Resources (DNR) to allow E-bikes on trails we steward on their lands.
 Currently about ⅓ of our total trail mileage is on DNR land.
 However, the process is delayed and a decision has not been made yet.
 While we await the DNR’s eventual state-wide policy for E-bikes on their land, CHTC decided to move forward with a more piecemeal approach.
 Our E-bike policy aligns with where we believe the DNR will fall once they finalize their policy to eliminate potential future confusion.

-Trails on DNR land: Red Trail below the Dancing Bear intersection, Mango, Paul’s Plunge, Snowshoe Trail, Keweenaw Point Trail between Manganese Road and East Bluff, Keweenaw Point Trail beyond the end of Summer School, and Highlands.
+Trails on DNR land where E-bikes are not permitted: Red Trail below the Dancing Bear intersection, Mango, Ma Maki, Paul’s Plunge, Snowshoe Trail, Keweenaw Point Trail between Manganese Road and East Bluff, Keweenaw Point Trail beyond the end of Summer School, and Highlands.

 SAFETY & ETIQUETTE